 We went to a little hole-in-the-wall restaurant again called Super Js because like the year before I had seen them covered for the laulau on the show “The Best Thing I ever Ate” show on the Food Network and wanted to try it.
 Also, because we overslept, and I thought it would be fast and it was.
 The food was also great too if you love BBQ pork.

 Our inside observatory hook-up was with the Keck Observatory.
 I headed that way after our quick dinner.
 The friend we got to spend time with tonight was one of the scientists here on an assignment, so we got the behind-the-scenes tour of a lifetime.
 I had spent time with them and got to know them years ago when they worked at the Thomas Jefferson Lab in Newport News VA.
 That is where one of the World’s most amazing continuous electron beam accelerator facilities is located.
 My friend was studying advanced particle physics at the time and now was studying the origins of the universe and the big bang.

 Our personal tour even included a look at space with the telescope, then a personal tour outside the facility with my friend’s own equipment.
 Which was itself impressive.

-Here at this facility scientist study galaxies 1.5 billion light years away.
+Here at this facility scientists study galaxies 1.5 billion light years away.
 It was very impressive to see their work and to see the sky from such a vantage point with little to no light pollution.
-Again on this trip Nature was making my jaw drop and my mind wonder about the insignificance of mankind in the larger picture.
+Again on this trip, Nature was making my jaw drop and my mind wonder about the insignificance of mankind in the larger picture.

 Continue to follow this dream vacation here.